-The key areas of study essential to the development of a broadly-prepared, multi-skilled leader in clinical investigation that make up the core of the program are:
+The key areas of study essential to the development of a broadly-prepared, multi-skilled leader in clinical investigation are:

-- The infrastructure of the clinical investigation process, including the multidisciplinary team responsibilities and rigorous scientific methods of patient-oriented clinical research and design as they apply to protocol review and feasibility, institutional review board direction, implementation of the trial, data management, and study completion. - Statistical research-design considerations, including randomization and sample-size determination methods for analyzing statistical results from clinical investigations. - Ethical issues inherent in the design and conduct of patient-oriented clinical research, including the protection of human subjects, scientific fraud and misconduct, and emerging issues in clinical research ethics. - Principles of law governing patient-oriented clinical research, including contracts, negligence, product liability, as well as the regulatory framework of state and federal governments.
+- The infrastructure of the clinical investigation process, including the multidisciplinary team responsibilities and rigorous scientific methods of patient-oriented clinical research and design as they apply to protocol review and feasibility, institutional review board direction, implementation of the trial, data management, and study completion. - Statistical research-design considerations, including randomization and sample-size determination methods for analyzing statistical results from clinical investigations.

+- Ethical issues inherent in the design and conduct of patient-oriented clinical research, including the protection of human subjects, scientific fraud and misconduct, and emerging issues in clinical research ethics. - Principles of law governing patient-oriented clinical research, including contracts, negligence, product liability, as well as the regulatory framework of state and federal governments.